duncanbradley/axis-extension/draft.md

 # Related Work

 There is a wealth of research demonstrating that the same number, presented differently, elicits different reactions from readers.
-First, these studies highlight how numbers are rarely presented alone, with units, denominators, and percentage symbols providing crucial context.
+First, these studies highlight how numbers are rarely presented alone, with units (Monga and Bagchi), denominators, and percentage symbols providing crucial context.
 However, interpretations of the same value can be massively swayed by presentation format.
 Human reasoning is susceptible to seemingly minor influences.
 Even the same information, with relatively different levels of emphasis, can affect interpretations (e.g Sevilla et al.).
 Classic is the Asian disease problem - different interpretation of same information (gain/loss framing)

 Stone et al - Further, displaying part-to-whole data meant that the axis limit was extended to a meaningful value, rather than an arbitrary value.
 Although it’s not necessarily arbitrary, since it’s related to the maximum value in the data.
 My differences: magnitude rather than difference (risk reduction).
 Icon arrays not bar charts.
 One scenario per experiment.
 Not really thinking about axis extension, which is subtler.